-18. Signage and Wayfinding
+Signage and Wayfinding

 Parking facilities can be very large, complex, and confusing.
-A well-designed graphics and signage system will effectively communicate necessary information to patrons, reduce confusion, improve safety, and enhance the overall user experience.
+A welldesigned graphics and signage system will effectively communicate necessary information to patrons, reduce confusion, improve safety, and enhance the overall user experience.

+The PARK BOI Branding Guide created in March 2016 should be applied when implementing parking signage, including for kiosks and digital signage displays.
+The PARK BOI Branding Guide is included in these design guidelines as Appendix A for reference.
 Sign messages should be simple and succinct.
 Messages on signs that are to be read quickly, such as vehicular signs, should be no more than 30 characters and six words in length.
-The typeface used should be simple and easy to read, and there is a general preference for Helvetica medium in the parking industry.
+The typeface used should be simple and easy to read.
 Signs with lower case letters and initial caps are most easily read.
 The simple block arrow is recommended for parking signs.
 If a left turn is required, the arrow should be placed on the left side of the sign.
 The opposite is true for a right turn.